MooHoll/mooholl.github.io/_pages/outreach.md

 <h2>Podcasts</h2>

+The Women in Ecology and Evolution Podcast [Episode: The Case for Open Science](https://www.theweepodcast.org/podcast/episode/796644a1/the-case-for-open-science) - panel chat about open science - 2022.

 The Women in Ecology and Evolution Podcast [Episode: New Year New W.E.E.](https://www.theweepodcast.org/podcast/episode/480d248f/new-year-new-wee) - talking more up to date about genomic imprinting in bumblebees - 2020.

 PodhD [Episode 5](https://soundcloud.com/user-711798858/podhd-episode-5) - talking about genomic imprinting in bumblebees - 2017.